2024 Israeli secret document leak scandal: Investigations

 The IDF began an investigation of the leak in September 2024, with the Information Security Department investigating the case.
 In addition, IDF chief of staff Herzi Halevi requested that the Shin Bet begin its own investigation.
 Rosenfeld was identified first, with three other suspects, as well as Feldstein, identified soon after.

 Jonatan Urich, who served as Netanyahu's advisor, was advised in July 2025 that the State Attorney’s Office was considering criminal charges over his alleged transfer of classified information "with intent to harm national security", in addition to "possessing classified information" and "destroying evidence."

+Herzi Halevi, who served as the IDF chief of staff at the time of the leak, testified on 14 January 2026.